Data and the Internet of Things

 …without a warrant, and probable cause supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.

-But through something known as the third party doctrine, data collected from a third party does not warrant 4th Amendment protection.
+But according to the third party doctrine, data collected from a third party does not warrant 4th Amendment protection.
 So for example, government or law enforcement can access data without a warrant from cell phone companies about where, when, and to whom a particular call was made.
 Similarly, government and law enforcement can access IoT or smart meter data to use as evidence in court.
 Note two recent homicide cases, here and here.
 The rationale is that in using these technologies, customers presumably have agreed to relinquish this information.
-(It should be noted that in some states, one cannot opt out of a smart meter. and in other states, a customer must pay a hefty fee to do so.
+It should be noted that in some states (such as Pennsylvania, one cannot opt out of a smart meter at all.
+And in other states, a customer must pay a hefty fee to opt out, rendering “implied consent” meaningless.

 Apple Health Data on a smart phone was recently used to gather evidence in a murder trial.